9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### Starvation

-Concurrent software is also prone to *starvation*, in which one thread
-\"hogs\" a shared resource, preventing another from using it.
-It\'s easy to imagine how this might occur: one thread calls `modifyMVar` with a body that executes for 100 milliseconds, while another calls `modifyMVar` on the same `MVar` with a body that executes for 1
+Concurrent software is also prone to *starvation*, in which one thread "hogs" a shared resource, preventing another from using it.
+It's easy to imagine how this might occur: one thread calls `modifyMVar` with a body that executes for 100 milliseconds, while another calls `modifyMVar` on the same `MVar` with a body that executes for 1